Moving into a mobile home, or even a site-built home, during the winter can be more challenging than you ever thought.

 - Someone needs to loosen the tie downs in your home.

 - Windows and doors should be sealed properly.
 One of the main reasons your single-wide or double-wide unit loses heat is the gap found in the bottom between the door and flooring.
+Learn more about what is a double-wide manufactured home

 - It would help if you switched off the water supply to outdoor taps and faucets.

-- It would be best if you repair any gaps or holes in the siding, roof or skirting.
+- It would be best if you repair any gaps or holes in the siding, roof, or skirting.

 It would help if you also packed some winter supplies.